asengupta/avishek.net/_posts/2021-08-07-statistics-from-linear-algebra.md

 We will discuss the following relations:

 - Mean as the Projection Coefficient onto the Model Vector
-- Variance as the Average of Projections onto the Null Space of the Model Vector
+- Variance as the Averaged Projection onto the Null Space of the Model Vector
 - Pearson's Correlation Coefficient as the Cosine of Angle between Two Vectors
 - Coefficient of Projection as the Linear Regression Coefficient